Lethality Factors

 Some factors present greater risk of lethality than others.
 For example, one study discovered that women who were threatened or assaulted with a gun or other weapon were twenty times more likely than other women to be murdered.
 (Campbell et al., 2003b).

-Prosecutors should consider these factors and the assessment’s predict risk of lethality throughout a DV case, but especially when first reviewing a case, arguing bond, considering whether to agree to modify a mandatory protection order, and when crafting plea offers.
+Prosecutors should consider these factors and the assessment’s predicted risk of lethality throughout a DV case, but especially when first reviewing a case, arguing bond, considering whether to agree to modify a mandatory protection order, when crafting plea offers, and when speaking with a victim.
 Citing the factors applicable to a specific case and alerting the judge to moderate and high-risk offenders can help persuade judges to set a higher cash bond or deny a defendant’s or victim’s requests to modify the no-contact order.
 Knowing these factors will also assist in crafting a plea offer that protects the victim and the victim’s children, and provide excellent arguments at sentencing.